Who should read this guide?

 - Select your business model from the drop-down list at the top and select “Import Template to QuickBooks”.

-With Tallybreeze (formerly Bnbtally), you can automate your Airbnb arbitrage accounting so that you can focus on building a more profitable business.
-We’ll discuss how to use the preset settings in this section, which are designed for syncing reservations for an Airbnb arbitrage business model.
-Here we’ll make use of the chart of accounts discussed above.
+With Tallybreeze, you can automate your Airbnb Arbitrage accounting and stay focused on growing a more profitable business.
+In this section, we’ll walk through how to use the preset settings specifically designed for syncing reservations under the Airbnb Arbitrage model.
+These presets rely on the chart of accounts outlined earlier in the guide.

 Tallybreeze Listing Presets